 - Database of leads, prospects, and clients (CRM)

 - Lead scoring and management

 - Content marketing

 The world of marketing automation is changing rapidly.
 Let’s review some of the trends driving those changes.
 These insights should help you anticipate emerging opportunities and inform your planning.

 Marketing Automation Trends

 The marketplace for B2B marketing automation has experienced rapid growth over recent years.
 As Figure 1 shows, it is reasonable to expect that trend to continue.
 That growth is clearly impacting professional services.
-Our most recent High Growth Study shows that 84% of professional services firms see marketing automation as a part of their strategy.
-Further, 22% of firms see MA as one of their top priorities for this year.
+Our most recent High Growth Study shows that marketing automation falls into the top five marketing priorities for High Growth firms in 2023.

 Source: Grand View Research

 This trend is not surprising given the importance of nurturing relationships and building trust in the professional services business development process.
 Increasing the visibility of one’s expertise is a key way to nurture prospects and win new clients — and marketing automation is ideally suited to support these goals.

 The sophistication of the underlying technology is rapidly increasing and creating a knowledge gap.